-The financial transactions of the Benton Fire District No. 4 are recorded in individual funds in the fund financial statements.
+The financial transactions of the South Bossier Parish Fire District No. 2 are recorded in individual funds in the fund financial statements.
 Each fund is accounted for by providing a separate set of self-balancing accounts that comprises its assets, liabilities, reserves, fund equity, revenues and expenditures.
 The various funds are reported by generic classification within the financial statements.

-The following fund types are used by the Benton Fire District No. 4:
+The following fund types are used by the South Bossier Parish Fire District No. 2:

 Governmental Funds - the focus of the governmental funds' measurement (in the fund statements) is upon determination of financial position and changes in financial position (sources, uses, and balances of financial resources) rather than upon net income.
-The following is a description of the governmental fund of the Benton Fire District No. 4:
+The following is a description of the governmental funds of the South Bossier Parish Fire District No. 2:

-- a.
-General funds are the general operating funds of the Benton Fire District No. 4.
-They are used to account for all financial resources except those required to be accounted for in another fund. - b.
-Capital projects fund accounts for the construction, equipment, and other expenditures associated with the \$2,835,000 Series 2022 debt issuance.
+General fund is the general operating fund of the South Bossier Parish Fire District No. 2.
+It is used to account for all financial resources except those required to be accounted for in another fund.

 The emphasis in fund financial statements is on the major funds in the governmental category.
 GASB sets forth minimum criteria (percentage of the assets, liabilities, revenues, or expenditures/expenses of either fund category or the governmental and enterprise combined) for the determination of major funds.
-The District's general fund and capital projects fund were determined to be major funds.
+The District's general fund was determined to be a major fund.